Scouts BSA: A modern adventure 110 years in the making!

 Troop 7247 was founded in 2019 to give girls 11-17 the opportunity to have the same great Scouting experiences available to boys for over a century.

-Boys meet every Monday from 7:00 – 8:30 pm.
-Girls meet every Tuesday from 7:00 – 8:30 pm.
+Boys and girls meet every Monday from 7:00 – 8:30 pm.
 While the troops are separate and mostly run separate programs, the two troops do share many activities throughout the year and attend summer camp at the same time.

 Both troops are sponsored by Good Shepherd United Methodist Church.
 We are part of the North Star District within the Heart of America Council.